-Students also have timetabled a daily 30 minute Prep session with their tutor to support with the completion of homework and literacy through guided reading.
+Students also have timetabled a daily 25-minute Prep session with their tutor to support with the completion of home learning and literacy through guided reading.
 All year groups celebrate Mass once a half term in addition to the liturgies held at the end of each term.

-To provide students with a bespoke place of learning, our state of the art library is open to all students before school, at breaktime, lunchtime and after school.
-In addition to lunchtime enrichment, there is a free breakfast club for all students before school from 7.30am; after school there are homework clubs, extra-curricular activities and sports clubs running daily.
+To provide students with a bespoke place of learning, our state-of-the-art library is open to all students before school, at breaktime, lunchtime and after school.
+In addition to lunchtime enrichment, there is a free breakfast club for all students before school from 7.30am; after school there are home learning clubs, extra-curricular activities and sports clubs running daily.